AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/reduce-update-cycle-time.md

 ---
 # Reduce Update Cycle Processing Time

-MBI syncs with your database throughout the day to replicate new data, ensuring that your dashboards always show the latest information.
+[!DNL MBI] syncs with your database throughout the day to replicate new data, ensuring that your dashboards always show the latest information.

 A lot of factors can add to an already lengthy update time.
 Certain replication methods, higher recheck frequencies, and the number of dashboards and charts are just a few contributors.
 This topics discusses some best practices to reduce your update times.